Nekromanteia

 Nekromanteia is a Big Finish Productions audio drama based on the long-running British science fiction television series Doctor Who.
+The forty-first story in Big Finish's monthly range.
+The title features explicit content that was badly received by fans.

+An illustrated preview in the form of a short comic strip was created based on this title by Martin Geraghty in Doctor Who Magazine issue 327.

+The cover art was by Lee Binding.

 Plot

 The Fifth Doctor, Peri and Erimem attempt to discover the secret of the domain of the dead.